bradymadden97/pz-metrics-analysis/DOCS.md

 To access the dashboard you will need a Piazza API key for the current Piazza `space` referred to above.
 After authenticating, you will stay authenticated for 30 minutes before needing to reauthenticate, and your API key will be saved for up to 30 days for quick reauthentication.

 Once you're authenticated, you can access various Kibana graphs that visualize specific Elasticsearch log queries.
 On a graph page, you can also view the specific logs associated with that graph by clicking `Logs` at the bottom of the page.
 In addition to viewing Kibana graphs, Dashboard also serves an updated stream of all the logs sorted by _most recent_.

+## Addedum on PCF Use
+Pz-Metrics Dashboard is currently hosted at [pz-metrics.int.geointservices.io](https://pz-metrics.int.geointservices.io).
+Displaying Kibana graph views is still in development and right now requires manual authorization to our internal Kibana instance.